 Richard was a reporter alongside Nelson Price in the 1980s and '90s at The Indianapolis News.
-Now he runs Monomedia, an Indianapolis-based websites and photography company.
+Now he runs Monomedia, an Indianapolis-based website and photography company.

 Monomedia also does PC consulting.
 In fact, that's how Richard got hooked up with Hoosier History Live! - Monomedia has been Nelson's IT department since Nelson stepped away from the newspaper business.

-A longtime downtown Indianapolis resident, Richard is former president of the Chatham Arch Neighborhood Association and currently serves on the board of the Chatham Arch Neighborhood Foundation.
+A longtime downtown Indianapolis resident, Richard is former president of the Chatham Arch Neighborhood Association and has served on the board of the Chatham Arch Neighborhood Foundation.
 He earned a bachelor of arts degree in English and journalism from Marshall University in his hometown of Huntington, W.Va.

 Our graphic designer